Somatic Experiencing™

 But sometimes your protective mechanisms get stuck in "ON" mode, like an alarm always going off, detecting threat where it doesn't exist.
 Because the protective system is automatic and doesn't require you to notice what's happening consciously, those protective responses can color the way you move through the world.
 When this happens, relationships, work, social time, and/or any other aspect of life can feel harder than it should.

 Defense mechanisms sometimes simply outlive their usefulness.
 But you can, with gratitude for the way they helped you when you most needed them, let them go.
-This letting go will allow space for new ways of being at home in your body to develop, leading to a greater sense of well-being and satisfaction with life, with contentment and with your innate capacity to access joy.
+This letting go will allow space to develop new ways of being at home in your body, leading to a greater sense of well-being, satisfaction, contentment and your innate capacity to access joy.

 SE helps us slow down so we can work through trauma by releasing the ways it has been stored energetically, behaviorally, and in the negative stories we tell about our lives.
 SE works where traditional talk therapy often falls short because it goes beyond talking about problems to helping people heal trauma where it lives and makes itself felt: in the body.